scalarcode/Cybersecurity-AI-Workshop/README.md

    ```
    and opens an ngrok tunnel.
 Copy the public URL printed in the notebook (e.g., https://xxxx.ngrok-free.app) and open it in your browser.

+### 5. Run the scan
-### 5. Click “Run Multi-Agent Scan”
+   Click “Run Multi-Agent Scan” In the Streamlit UI,
-   In the Streamlit UI, you’ll see:
+   you’ll see:
    1. Raw Bandit + Semgrep findings
    2. Analyst Agent (AI) summary
    3. Responder Agent (AI) remediation plan